mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

 * Routers can be configured via options.
     * :data	Initial route data

-## leiningen
-* offers various project-related tasks and can:
-    * create new projects
-    * fetch dependencies for your project
-    * run tests
-    * run a fully-configured REPL
-    * run the project
-    * compile and package projects for deployment
-    * run custom automation tasks written in Clojure (leiningen plug-ins)
-* Leiningen could be thought of as "Maven meets Ant without the pain"
-* A project is a directory containing a group of Clojure (and possibly Java) source files, along with a bit of metadata about them
-    * metadata is stored in a file named project.clj in the project's root directory
-        * Project name
-        * Project description
-        * What libraries the project depends on
-        * What Clojure version to use
-        * Where to find source files
-        * What's the main namespace of the app
-* Clojure is a hosted language and Clojure libraries are distributed the same way as in other JVM languages: as jar files.
-    * :dependencies vector in project.clj
-* There are several popular open source repositories.
-Leiningen by default will use two of them: clojars.org and Maven Central.
-    * Clojars is the Clojure community's centralized Maven repository
-    * You can add third-party repositories by setting the :repositories key in project.clj
-* To pass extra arguments to the JVM, set the :jvm-opts vector
-* lein run
-* lein test
-* profiles
-    * add various things into your project map in different contexts
-    * For instance, during lein test runs, the contents of the :test profile, if present, will be merged into your project map

 ## syntax
 * In Clojure, the simplest way to model an entity with a set of attributes is to use a Clojure map